Do you really buy into that old fable? Slow and steady wins the race? Maybe for foot races, but for a web server, I want it all hare speed.

 So by managing my small site, they add data that helps them better route other traffic.
 Nice.

 CloudFlare > Tortoise

-The post "Cloudharing the Tortoise CogDogBlog" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/02/cloudflaring/) on February 1, 2014.
+The post "Cloudharing the Tortoise CogDogBlog" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/02/cloudflaring/) on February 1, 2014.